awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 1. Choose **Add** to add the transform to the Data Wrangler data flow\.

-### Validate the Time Stamp of Your Time Series Data<a name="data-wrangler-transform-validate-timestamp"></a>
+### Validate the Timestamp of Your Time Series Data<a name="data-wrangler-transform-validate-timestamp"></a>

 You might have time stamp data that is invalid\.
 You can use the **Validate time stamp** function to determine whether the timestamps in your dataset are valid\.
 Your timestamp can be invalid for one or more of the following reasons:
-+ Your time stamp column has missing values\.
++ Your timestamp column has missing values\.
-+ The values in your time stamp column are not formatted correctly\.
++ The values in your timestamp column are not formatted correctly\.

-If you have invalid time stamps in your dataset, you can't perform your analysis successfully\.
-You can use Data Wrangler to identify invalid time stamps and understand where you need to clean your data\.
+If you have invalid timestamps in your dataset, you can't perform your analysis successfully\.
+You can use Data Wrangler to identify invalid timestamps and understand where you need to clean your data\.

 The time series validation works in one of the two ways: